 Even before the Spanish arrived, all was not quite well with the Aztecs for their empire was based not on military might but existed as a loose binding of subject states run by puppet rulers who extracted the tributes mentioned above and imposed the worship of the Aztec deity Huitzilopochtli.
 The Aztecs, though, perhaps over-reached themselves and several outer tribes began to rebel, especially following the disastrous defeat in 1515 CE to the Tlaxcala and Huexotzingo.
-These insurrections across the empire were quashed but trouble was never far below the surface and, perhaps most significantly, the harsh treatment of the Tlaxcala would later make them more than willing allies of the Spanish.
+These insurrections against Aztec rule were quashed but trouble was never far below the surface and, perhaps most significantly, the harsh treatment of the Tlaxcala would later make them more than willing allies of the Spanish.

 Motecuhzoma seems to have had some instinct that troubled times were ahead as he gave great importance to omens such as a comet sighted in 1509 CE and he constantly consulted soothsayers for advice.
 Aztec mythology foretold that the present era of the 5th sun would eventually collapse just as the previous four eras had done.
 By 1515 CE rumours of a rapidly approaching crisis were fuelled by sightings off the coast of fantastic floating temples; the visitors from the Old World had finally come.

 The Aztec leader's first strategy with the strange visitors from another world was to attempt to buy them off with gifts.
 These included ceremonial costumes, a massive gold disk representing the sun and an even bigger silver one representing the moon.
 However, if anything, this may well have further encouraged the Spanish to plunder this new land for all it was worth.